UBC-STAT/stat-545-guidebook/README.md

 Part II is STAT 547M -- hope to see you there, too!

+__Credits__: 1.5

 ### Course Learning Objectives:

 By the end of the course, students are expected to:

 -

 ### Timing and Location

 This course runs from September 4 until October 18, 2018.

 We'll meet as a class every Tuesday and Thursday, 09:30-11:00, in ESB 2012.

+### Prerequisites

+There are no official pre-requisites for STAT 545A, but most students will have had at least one prior statistics course or comparable experience.

 ### Roots